 11. Speed Up Eggshell Removal

 Removing eggshells can be time-consuming and frustrating.
 To speed things up, add a splash of vinegar to water while boiling eggs.
-It’ll infiltrate and loosen up
+It’ll infiltrate and loosen up the shell for easy removal.

 12. Poach Perfect Eggs